 Next was Riccardo Wildties and Redsabbath.
 I had a personal reason for being happy to see this performance, for me it was one of the highlights of the festival.

-Finally there was Kazami Ranki and Gestalta.
+Finally there was Kazami Ranki.
 This was a very intense show.
-It may have not started out showing what it would become but the ending on the floor where Gestalta was completely choked out was an intense moment for the festivals performances to end on.
+It may have not started out showing what it would become but the ending on the floor where his partner was completely choked out was an intense moment for the festivals performances to end on.

 This festival has been the very best that I’ve attended.
 The attitudes of everyone attending has been the best, the most community minded, the most happy, the greatest camaraderie and the most supportive.
-Clover expressed it so well here.
 Plus it finished with Jon Murakawa dancing.
 And that’s not something you see every day.

 I am already missing the event, the people, the friends that I and we love.
 I cannot wait to see you all again.